Areas to Stay in NYC - A Neighborhood Overview

 Character & Vibe

-Historic, elegant, and scenic.
-Brooklyn Heights features America's first designated historic district with beautiful brownstones and tree-lined streets, while DUMBO (Down Under the Manhattan Bridge Overpass) offers converted industrial spaces with a more contemporary feel.
-Both neighborhoods provide a peaceful atmosphere with spectacular waterfront views.
+Elegant and scenic.
+Brooklyn Heights features beautiful brownstones, while DUMBO offers converted industrial spaces.
+Both provide a peaceful atmosphere with unbeatable waterfront views.

 Best For